 Ileal pouch surgery allows patients with certain colon disorders or certain types of cancers to avoid living long term with an ileostomy.
 This procedure removes the colon, rectum and anal canal lining and uses the end of the small bowel (ileum) to create a new rectum.
 There is a 2-stage surgery or a 3-stage surgery.

-Those who have the 3-stage surgery have been very ill with ulcerative colitis, on high doses of prednisone, and have had major weight loss that affected your body’s ability to heal.
+Have had major weight loss that affected your body’s ability to heal.

 3 Stage Surgery